Day, Michael

 Syllabus

-This year we are expanding the content of the class and incorporating several trade and building skills.
+This year we are also expanding the content of the class, incorporating several trade and building skills.
 These mini courses, or modules, will give students exposure to a multitude of different career areas.
 These will include drywall repair, electrical wiring, wall framing, plumbing, tile setting, green construction, concrete skills, and general home repair.

 Work safely and cooperatively with others.

 Be prepared and organized.
-A pencil, paper, and a scientific calculator will be necessary each day.
+A pencil, paper, wired headphones, and SAFETY GLASSES will be necessary each day.
+Students will need to purchase their own safety glasses.

 Be respectful and follow all classroom rules.

-Safety: Woodshop is a hands-on laboratory class.
-All students will be completing many activities which will involve the use of sharp and dangerous hand tools and machines.
+In Class Safety: Woodshop is a hands-on laboratory class.
+All students will be completing many activities, which will involve the use of sharp and dangerous hand tools and machines.
 Safety in the classroom is the #1 priority for students, teachers, and parents.
 To insure a safe environment for all, the following safety guidelines must be followed at all times.

 - Be responsible and respectful at all times in the shop.